byexamples/byexample/docs/basic/options.md

 ## Loading options from a file

-If the amount of options is a little overhelming for you, you can write them down to a file and let ``byexample`` load them for you.
+If the amount of options is a little overwhelming for you, you can write them down to a file and let ``byexample`` load them for you.

 The only convention that you need to follow is to write one option